Alive-App/hiring/node/README_ENGLISH.md

 Open the `.env.example` file and there is how to key in the keys used in the project.

-Run `yarn start` to start the project.
+Run `yarn dev` to start the project.

 ## Tests